Ishan25j/Eventure-App/README.md

 Now after completing all the above steps and configuration, let's run the application.

 ## Running it locally:
-- Now, you need to create three kubernetes secrets in order to run this.
+- Now, you need to create three Kubernetes secrets in order to run this.
 So just edit the three given commands values as per the requirement

 - For JWT:
   ```bash